 Well, the last sounds like a lot of work.
-But don’t let it divert your attention from the main task - doing your business.
-It's great when you already have a team of developers at your disposal who are familiar with the principles of Agile and other state-of-the-art approaches to optimize development processes.
-Or you can always hire a fully-equipped development team with the main “boss in the cave” - DevOps, and entrust them with the entire technical part.
+But don’t let it divert your attention from the primary task – doing your business.
+It’s great when you already have a team of developers at your disposal who are familiar with the principles of Agile and other state-of-the-art approaches to optimize development processes.
+Or you can always hire a fully-equipped development team with the main “boss in the cave” – DevOps engineers, and entrust them with the fundamental technical part.

 2. Innovation and stability – you can have them both

 Human nature being what it is, any person or a group of people almost always does what is required of them.
 And that’s not bad at all.
-As a result, you get several teams formed that have new features in priority while the others are solely responsible for stability.
+As a result, you get several teams formed that prioritize new features while the others are solely responsible for stability.

-If these teams don’t have much in common, then a zero-sum game begins.
-Which doesn't bode well for the business: “ops” want stability so much that new features and technologies may be sabotaged, and “devs” want to do nothing but innovative stuff because that’s the criterion the business evaluates them by.
+A zero-sum game begins if these teams don’t have much in common.
+This doesn’t bode well for the business: “ops” want stability so much that new features and technologies may be sabotaged, and “devs” want to do nothing but innovative stuff because that’s the criterion the business evaluates them by.

-To reduce delays due to endless meetings of two teams with completely opposite goals, one will have to establish a dedicated team or nominate a person responsible for both new features and product stability since they are the equal parts of user experience when using the service.
+To reduce delays due to endless meetings of two teams with opposite goals, one will have to establish a dedicated team or nominate a person responsible for both new features and product stability since they are equal parts of the user experience when using the service.

 And again.
 New prospects and security are the different sides of the same coin.
-In order to get a full picture one needs a product team with specific priorities, focused on a common engineering vision of how their code works in production and if it meets the user’s expectations.
+To get a complete picture, one needs a product team with specific priorities, focused on a shared engineering vision of how their code works in production and meets the user’s expectations.

-All the above has a significant impact on product quality assurance, because if you are personally responsible for user experience, then it’s up to you to find asap the most needed and profitable point between stability and innovation.
+All the above have a significant impact on product quality assurance.
+If you are personally responsible for user experience, it’s up to you to find the most needed and profitable point between stability and innovation.

 3. Automation of routine tasks to reduce workload and optimise skillsets